build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ## Conclusion

 Congratulations!
-You have finished the tutorial on prepare image data using Amazon SageMaker Data Wrangler.
+You have finished the tutorial on preparing image data using Amazon SageMaker Data Wrangler.

 In this tutorial, you used Amazon SageMaker Data Wrangler to prepare image data using both built-in and custom transformations.
 You saved your steps as a Data Wrangler flow and executed the job to save the output to an Amazon S3 bucket.